Build time properties

 Run time properties

-If you’re looking for runtime properties configuration you can look at the runtime properties section.
+If you’re looking for runtime properties configuration you can look at the Camel properties section.